Ibalik ang Philippine History sa High School Movement: History

 Philippine History, as a subject, has been part of the secondary education curriculum of the Philippines since the American colonial period.
 Philippine History was taught as a dedicated Social Studies subject in the 1st year level of high school.
-In 2013, the Enhanced Basic Education Act of 2013, otherwise known as the K-12 Law, passed into legislation.
+The K-12 curriculum was implemented on June 4, 2012 starting with SY 2012-2013 where it involved major reforms in Philippine Education that resulted to a twelve-year basic education program.
+To guarantee K-12's continuity, the Enhanced Basic Education Act of 2013, otherwise known as the K-12 Law, passed into legislation on May 15, 2013.
 It was an educational policy lobbied by President Benigno Aquino III.
-It involved major reforms in Philippine Education that resulted to a twelve-year basic education program.

 In congruent to the K-12 Law, the Department of Education made massive changes in the Social Studies curriculum of the Philippines.
 Initially, Philippine History was included in the 7th grade Social Studies curriculum for the secondary level in 2013.

 By 2014, the initial K-12 plan for Social Studies underwent an overhaul.
 These changes were codified in the Department of Education Order 20, s.
 2014.
 The new department order effectively removed Philippine History from the high school curriculum.
 No rationale was written in the government order explaining its pedagogical basis.
 As a result, social Studies subjects in high school emphasized a global perspective rather than a balanced global-Philippine and democratic perspective.